Connected Lines Helping Creative People

 Maple

-Golden to red-brown American hardwood.
+Golden to red-brown American hardwood with a wide range of figures.

 Associated with the following furniture styles: